 And so forth.

-By the time we get back around to customizing our boring formulaic outline, the right brain is SO angry that it begins to work overtime.
+By the time I get back around to customizing this boring formulaic outline, the right brain is SO angry that it begins to work overtime.
 The list then becomes less of a checklist and more of a skeleton — a frame around which we can begin to sculpt something that actually IS cool.
 It’s both a starting point for the process AND a catalyst to stir the brain into action.

 What I’m trying to say is that it works pretty damn well most of the time.